Jobs at APWLD

 - Cover letter addressing the selection criteria

-- A sample of written work in English, which demonstrates the applicant’s knowledge, research and analytical skills particularly in the area of women, law and development (e.g. an article, report, or programme work plan)
+- A sample of written work that demonstrates the applicant’s knowledge and research and analytical skills particularly in the area of women, law and development in Central Asia (e.g. a report, a programme plan)

-Please send these via email with the subject line “Application for FLP-PO Vacancy” to Marion Cabrera at firstname.lastname@example.org by no later than 19th August 2019.
+Please send the documents via email with the subject line “Application for CA-FPAR Coordinator position” to Marion Cabrera at email@example.com by no later than 15th October 2019.